 Medicare is a federal program that offers health insurance to people over 65 and those who have a disability or are on dialysis.
 People pay into a trust fund over their working life, and this pays for their medical bills when they reach 65.

-Medicare Part A provides hospital cover and is premium-free if a senior or their spouse paid Medicare taxes for at least 10 years.
-Part B covers non-emergency healthcare, such as doctor appointments, and beneficiaries pay a small premium for this coverage.
+Medicare Part A provides hospital coverage and is premium-free if a senior or their spouse paid Medicare taxes for at least 10 years.
+Part B covers non-emergency healthcare, such as doctor appointments; beneficiaries pay a premium for this coverage.
+In 2022, the standard monthly premium is $170.10.
 Together, Part A and Part B are also called Original Medicare.
-For a small fee, beneficiaries can also access Part D, which helps pay for prescription medication.
+For an additional fee, beneficiaries can also access Part D, which helps pay for prescription medication.

 Part C is known as Medicare Advantage and is an alternative to Original Medicare.
 It combines Part A and B into one product offered by private health insurance companies.
 These policies often include extras not normally included in Medicare and give beneficiaries more choice in their health insurance.

 Medicaid is an assistance program that helps low-income people access healthcare.
 It’s jointly funded by federal and state governments, but is administered by the state.
 This means the name of the program and the eligibility criteria can differ depending on where you live.